AnonymizedAuthor663/NNIF_adv_defense/README.md

 ### Evaluating and Attacking - faster method
 -----STAGE A-----

-The code above runs very slowly and takes weeks to run.
+The code above runs very slowly and takes days to run for a single dataset.
 To make the code run in a realistic time, run:
 ```sh
 $ python NNIF_adv_defense/calc_hvp.py --dataset cifar10 --set val --attack cw
 ```